Vigor Brown: Early life

 Brown was born in London in 1854.
-For his parents, Jessie Gilmour and John Brown, it was their third boy and last child.
+He was the third boy and last child of Jessie Gilmour and John Brown.
 Both parents had Scottish ancestry.
 His father worked for a bank, and was later a commercial traveller.
 The family briefly lived in France before emigrating to Victoria, Australia.
 John Vigor Brown, his brothers and their mother arrived in Melbourne on 22 January 1862 on the Water Nymph.
 It is assumed that his father was already there.
 They made their home in South Yarra.
 He was educated at Melbourne Church of England Grammar School.
 James Drysdale Brown was an elder brother.

 Professional career

-Brown learned the trade of a wholesale merchant (clothing) at the firm Sargood, King and Sargood in Melbourne.
+Brown learned the trade of a wholesale clothing merchant at the firm Sargood, King and Sargood in Melbourne.
 He came to Wellington in 1875.
-For two years, he worked for the Wellington firm of A. P. Stewart and Company as a travelling sales person.
+For two years, he worked for the Wellington firm of A. P. Stewart and Company as a travelling salesperson.
 His next employment brought him to Napier, where he remained for the rest of his life.
 He became branch manager for Archibald Clark and Sons, an importing company.
 He resigned from that position in May 1898 and took on the management of Neal and Close, where he was managing director at a later point.
 He formed his own company, J. Vigor Brown and Co.
-He was further managing director of White Swan Brewery, and Hawke's Bay Soap and Tannery.
+He was also managing director of White Swan Brewery, and Hawke's Bay Soap and Tannery.
 He was a director of the Napier Gas Company.
 He was the local agent for the United and Phoenix Fire Insurance Companies.

 Local body politics

 He was voted onto both the Napier Harbour Board and the Napier Borough Council in 1898.
 He was chairman of the Harbour Board from February 1904 until April 1911.
 He was a member of the Chamber of Commerce.

 He was elected Mayor of Napier in April 1907.
 He was mayor for three periods: 1907–1917, 1919–1921 and 1927–1933.
-The 1931 Hawke's Bay earthquake fell into Brown's last period, and temporary governance arrangement included a Napier Citizens' Control Committee, followed by a two-man Government Commission.
+The 1931 Hawke's Bay earthquake fell into Brown's last period, and temporary governance arrangements included a Napier Citizens' Control Committee, followed by a two-man Government Commission.
 J. S. Barton and L. B. Campbell were farewelled by the mayor in May 1933, when their term ended and the municipal affairs once again rested with the borough council.
 The resulting mayoral election was contested by the incumbent and C O Morse, the chairman of the Earthquake Relief Committee.
-The election caused great interest, and Morse and Brown received 4110 and 1808 votes, respectively.
+The election caused great interest, and Morse and Brown received 4110 and 1808 votes respectively.
 At the time, mayoral elections were held every two years, but the 1931 election had been skipped due to the earthquake.
-While mayor Brown was involved in the new Hawke's Bay Rugby League and helped them secure access to McLean Park in 1911.
+While mayor, Brown was involved in the new Hawke's Bay Rugby League and helped them secure access to McLean Park in 1911.